 If you enjoyed this post and know other parents who would enjoy this content, be sure to give it a share!

-If you’re a new parent and you’re looking for products for your little one and you’re not sure where to begin, be sure to check out my Parenting Toolbox and be sure to check out my minimalist baby registry for all the must have essentials.
+If you’re a new parent and you’re looking for products for your little one and you’re not sure where to begin, be sure to check out my Parenting Toolbox for all the must have essentials.

 It is full of all my favourite products which I’ve ensured are all non-toxic, eco friendly, sustainable and, of course, baby proof!

 Do you have any blog recommendations that you’d like me to write about?
 Drop me an email: [email protected] and let me know.
 I love hearing from you!